-Communication barriers in reporting symptoms leading to adverse health outcomes experiences and patient-physician relationships [40].
-When their needs are not met while seeking healthcare and result in negative experiences, they can become obstacles that prevent these patients from engaging in healthcare in the future.
+Communication barriers in reporting symptoms leading to adverse health outcomes:

+As a neurodevelopmental disorder that causes behavioral differences and an impairment with social interaction, ASD results in patients with increased health needs that must be met to provide them with positive healthcare experiences and patient-physician relationships [40].
+When their needs are not met while seeking healthcare, it can result in negative experiences, which can become obstacles that prevent these patients from engaging in healthcare in the future.
 Barriers to accessing primary healthcare may contribute to individuals with ASD having poorer physical and mental health and a shorter life expectancy in comparison to their counterparts without ASD.
 In Doherty et al.'s study, where individuals with and without ASD completed a self-report survey regarding their barriers to accessing healthcare in a primary care setting, patients with ASD were more likely to report communication difficulties as an obstacle to receiving healthcare [41].
 It was reported that not feeling understood and communication difficulties with the physician and administrative staff were reasons that patients with ASD avoided or delayed a visit to their primary care provider more often than patients without ASD.
 Moreover, patients with ASD reported generally avoiding communication over the telephone, voicemail, and face-to-face verbal communication, preferring to communicate in writing instead [41].